rfthejakohead/micro-tetris/README.md

 # micro:tetris
 micro:tetris is a tetris implementation for [micro:bit](https://www.microbit.co.uk/) written in (kind of) a speedrun in 2 and a half days.
+Not to be confused with [Micro Tetris](http://troglobit.github.io/tetris.html)!

 ### Compiling